adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 ![Figure 3: Admin Console Screenshot](media/edit-product-config.png)

-### Sync only users
+#### Sync only users

-If you supply only the users parameter to the command, the action finds changes to user information in the enterprise directory and updates the Adobe side with those changes.
-You can supply arguments to the users parameter that control which users to look at on the enterprise side.
+If you supply only the `users` parameter to the command, the action finds changes to user information in the enterprise directory and updates the Adobe side with those changes.
+You can supply arguments to the `users` parameter that control which users to look at on the enterprise side.

 This invocation does not look for or update any changes in group membership.
-If you use the tool in this way, it is expected you will control access to Adobe products by updating user-group and product configuration memberships in the Adobe Admin Console.
+If you use the tool in this way, it is expected you will control access to Adobe products by updating user group and product configuration memberships in the Adobe Admin Console.

-#### Sync all users

-This action finds changes in user information for all the users from the enterprise side, and updates that information on the Adobe side.
-It ignores users that are on the Adobe side but no longer on the customer side, and does not perform any product configuration or user group management.
+It also ignores users that are on the Adobe side but no longer on the directory side, and does not perform any product configuration or user group management.

 ```sh
 ./user-sync –c user-sync-config.yml --users all
 ```

-### Filter users to sync
+#### Filter users to sync

 Whether or not you choose to sync group membership information, you can supply arguments to the users parameter that filter which